Kangyi0406/ZOBetaCopNet/README.md

 - $F_i$ and $F_j$ represent the marginal distribution functions with mixture margins.
 - $\theta_{ij}$ is the copula dependence parameter that captures the covariation between the two features.

-This model allows the estimation of dependence parameters that serve as the basis for constructing co-expression covariation networks.
+This model allows the estimation of dependence parameters that serve as the basis for constructing covariation networks.

 ## Installation